The LORD is nigh unto them that are of a broken heart; and saveth such as be of a contrite spirit. (Psalms 34:18).

 “Poor in spirit” is not about physical poverty, but speaks of man’s impoverished soul crying out for God’s help.
 Those who live in this reality, Jesus said, accede to the kingdom of heaven.

 John the Baptist was chosen to be the forerunner of Jesus Christ.
-Like Jesus, John’s ministry was foretold though the mouth of the prophets.
+Like Jesus, John’s ministry was foretold through the mouth of the prophets.
 He was given the task to baptize Jesus, thus inaugurating Jesus’ earthly ministry.
-John’s life was anointed of God, and yet toward the close of his calling he was plagued with rejection and doubt.
+John’s life was anointed of God, and yet toward the close of his calling, he was plagued with rejection and doubt.
 While in prison, John began to question his life’s calling.
 Fears and doubts began to gnaw at his mind.
-He might have wondering whether he spent his time preaching about the correct man.
-He might have thought he had the right man, but believed that Jesus was not doing enough.
+He might have wondered whether he spent his time preaching about the correct man.
+He might have thought he had the right man but believed that Jesus was not doing enough.
 Maybe he wondered if Jesus was the One, or was there yet to be another one to come.
-Regardless, in desperation he sent his disciples to ask Jesus whether He was the one to which they awaited.
+Regardless, in desperation, he sent his disciples to ask Jesus whether He was the one to which they awaited.
 Jesus never questioned John’s inquiry.
 He did not rebuke John for his doubt.
 What He did do was answer John’s question and heal his doubt by saying:

 Then Jesus answering said unto them, Go your way, and tell John what things ye have seen and heard; how that the blind see, the lame walk, the lepers are cleansed, the deaf hear, the dead are raised, to the poor the gospel is preached.
 And blessed is he, whosoever shall not be offended in me.
 (Luke 7:22-23)

-Notice that Jesus’ care for the broken and crushed of this world are the evidences used to prove that He is mankind’s savior.
+Notice that Jesus’ care for the broken and crushed of this world are the evidence used to prove that He is mankind’s savior.
 Jesus told John’s disciples to go back and tell John that Jesus not only notices men’s needs, but He also takes action that brings them change.
 Jesus then did something to embolden John.
 He told those men to tell John that there is a blessing that comes with not being offended by Jesus.
-In context, Jesus was saying that there is a blessing awaiting those who won’t allow the distress of a test or trial to turn them away from Jesus.
+In context, Jesus was saying that there is a blessing awaiting those who won’t allow the distress of a test or tribulation to turn them away from Jesus.